Penguin-Scrolls/PenguinScrolls/README.md

 Current benchmarks for evaluating long-context language models often rely on synthetic tasks that fail to  adequately reflect real user needs, leading to a weak correlation between benchmark scores and actual user perceptions of model performance.
 To bridge this gap,  we conducted an in-depth investigation into the requirements of user groups that rely on long-text processing, gaining a thorough understanding of their demands.
 Building on these insights, we established a multi-level task classification framework oriented toward real user needs.
 Centered around this classification framework, we created PenguinScrolls, a comprehensive long-text dataset that encompasses a broad spectrum of document lengths, types, and interaction modes, including both single-turn and multi-turn exchanges.

-Overall, the PenguinScrolls dataset encompasses four major categories of tasks—Information Extraction (568 items), Information Localization (278 items), Qualitative Analysis (324 items), and Numerical Reasoning (330 items)—amounting to a total of 1,500 single-turn data instances.
+Overall, the PenguinScrolls dataset encompasses four top-level categories of tasks—Information Extraction (420 items), Information Localization (278 items), Qualitative Analysis (305 items), and Numerical Reasoning (313 items)—amounting to a total of 1,316 single-turn data instances.

 ## Key Characteristics

-* **Fine-grained Task Types**: Features multi-level tasks of varying difficulty, constructing a comprehensive task classification system rooted in long-context processing abilities.
+* **Fine-grained Task Types**: Features multi-level tasks of varying difficulty, constructing a comprehensive task classification system rooted in long-context processing abilities;
-* **Multi-turn Dialogue Data**: Incorporates human-simulated questioning to create authentic long-context multi-turn dialogue scenarios.
+* **Multi-turn Dialogue Data**: Incorporates human-simulated questioning to create authentic long-context multi-turn dialogue scenarios;
 * **Document Diversity**: Includes a wide range of natural long-form texts, including books, financial reports, legal documents, and academic papers, with contexts extending up to 128K tokens.

 ## News